 A System object™ is a component you can use to create your system in MATLAB.
 System objects support fixed- or variable-size data.
 Variable-size data is data whose size can change at run time.
 By contrast, fixed-size data is data whose size is known and locked at initialization time, and therefore, cannot change at run time.

-Many System objects are predefined in the software.
+These examples use System objects that are predefined in the software.
 You can also create your own System objects (see Define New System Objects).

 The particular predefined components you need are: